ELEVATE-Project/documents/src/docusaurus/docs/inviting-mentorsandmentees-participants.md

-# Inviting Mentors and Mentees
+# Sharing Session Invites to Your Contacts
 You can invite participants to a session by sharing a session link.

 1. To share a session link, do any one of the following actions: